devGod1994/brickellpaymentgateway-plugin/README.txt

 = 5.7.0 =
 * Feature: Add callback handler for recurring requests
 * Fix: Stop using WC_Subscriptions_Manager::process_subscription_payment_failure_on_order as this is deprecated.
-* Dev: Make synchronous recurring requests optional with the introduced filter: woocommerce_pensopay_set_synchronized_request
+* Dev: Make synchronous recurring requests optional with the introduced filter: woocommerce_BrickellPay_set_synchronized_request
 * Dev: Blocked callbacks for recurring requests are now optional.
-Can be disabled with the filter: woocommerce_pensopay_block_callback
+Can be disabled with the filter: woocommerce_BrickellPay_block_callback

 = 5.6.2 =
 * Fix: Add missing order payment box in backend for fbg1886, ideal, paypal and swish